Best HVAC Brands - Logos

 • Measures cooling efficiency

-• Higher number = more efficient
+• A higher SEER = more efficient performance

-Current standards:
+Current Standards:

 B. AFUE for Heating Systems